Why Y DNA testing and why is it a team sport?

 7. On the PRIVACY & SHARING tab:

-Note: This web page and the project in general is geared towards genetic genealogy as a hobby and should not be considered a platform for forensic, legal or academic research.
+Note: These project web pages and the project in general are geared towards genetic genealogy as a hobby and should not be considered a platform for forensic, legal or academic research.